Everything the oil and natural gas industry is doing today is about Colorado’s tomorrow.

 Protecting Our Environment

-For over a decade, Colorado’s oil and natural gas industry has used state of the art, innovative technology to help reduce 95% of greenhouse gas emissions and reduce the risks of climate change while providing the energy Colorado needs.
+For over a decade, Colorado’s oil and natural gas industry has used state of the art, innovative technology to help reduce greenhouse gas emissions and reduce the risks of climate change while providing the energy Colorado needs.
 In fact, oil and natural gas have reduced emissions by 50% in the last ten years.

 After Colorado passed strict Air Quality Control Commission (AQCC) rules in 2014, Scientific American wrote that the new technology “captures 95% of emissions of both volatile organic compounds (VOCs)… and methane.”
-Current AQCC regulations also say, “improved technologies and business practices, many already utilized by Colorado oil and gas operators, can reduce emissions of hydrocarbons such as VOCs and methane in a cost-effective manner.”
+Colorado’s AQCC regulations also say, “improved technologies and business practices, many already utilized by Colorado oil and gas operators, can reduce emissions of hydrocarbons such as VOCs and methane in a cost-effective manner.”
 These new technologies, including leak detection and repair with infrared cameras, help reduce greenhouse gas emissions and keep our air clean.

 Powering Colorado’s Tomorrow